What is a Timeshare and How Does It Work?

 Residence Style Accommodations

 Additionally, accommodations come with more than one bathroom, so you won’t all have to share just one.
 Not to mention, many villas or suites come standard with in-unit washers and dryers, as well as full-size kitchens and separate dining and living areas.
-The extra space leaves you more room to stretch out, watch a movie and cook dinner, like the perfect home away from home.
+The extra space leaves you more room to stretch out, watch a movie, and cook dinner, like the perfect home away from home.

 Timeshares vs. Hotel